-5 Useful SEO Insights You Can Learn from Google Analytics
+6 Useful SEO Insights You Can Learn from Google Analytics

 - Other Categories.

-In the below example, you’ll see that almost 4 percent of visitors are Shoppers or Value Shoppers and almost 4 percent of users also work or have an interest in business marketing services.
+In the example below, you’ll see that almost 4% of visitors are Shoppers or Value Shoppers and almost 4% of users also work or have an interest in business marketing services.

 To dive deeper, navigate to Demographics under the Audience tab to view Age and Gender data.

-The majority of visitors to this site are in the 25-34 age range, and skew male by a slight margin.
+The majority of visitors to this site are in the 25-34 age range and skew male by a slight margin.

-Now having this data, a custom segment can be created to track.

 Return to Audience > Overview to view All Sessions.

-A new segment can be created by selection +Add Segment so that we can monitor the behavior of users in this segment, the most frequent of visitors, compared to rest of the visitors to the site.
+Create a new segment by selecting +Add Segment so that we can monitor the behavior of users in this segment, the most frequent of visitors, compared to the rest of the visitors to the site.

-Keep in mind that you will want to set a date range for at least 6 months to a year if applicable to have a good compilation of data.
+Keep in mind that you will want to set a date range for at least 6 months to a year if possible, to have a good compilation of data.

 2. Monitor Mobile Traffic

+The importance of mobile traffic — and mobile web performance as a whole — cannot be stressed enough.

-However, instead of simply monitoring mobile traffic to a site on the whole, it’s also important to monitor the engagement levels of mobile visitors.
+However, instead of simply monitoring mobile traffic to a site, it’s also important to monitor the engagement levels of mobile visitors.

-You can do a few things to assess this.
+You can do a few things to assess this:

 - View the number of mobile conversions at the individual page level.
 Do this by adding a mobile segment.